 On the basis of application, the global market is classified as bakery, brewing, distilling, non-alcoholic malt beverages.
 Amongst the applications sector, the brewing application dominated the largest share of the global market.
-There are various factors that attribute to the growth of the brewing application such as the growth of independent breweries, prevalent necessity of flavored malt in beer brewing, introduction of numerous craft beers, and also the determined initiative of optimizing the yield and processing by the industrial producers.
+There are various factors that attribute to the growth of the brewing application such as the growth of independent breweries, the prevalent necessity of flavored malt in beer brewing, the introduction of numerous craft beers, and also the determined initiative of optimizing the yield and processing by the industrial producers.

 On the basis of geography, the global specialty malt market is classified as North America, Europe, Asia Pacific, and Rest of the World.
-Asia Pacific region is estimated to hold the major share of the global market in upcoming years.
+Asia Pacific region is estimated to hold the major share of the global market in the upcoming years.
 Also, during the forecast period, the Asia Pacific region is projected to raise at high growth rates.
-The factors that fuel the growth of the market in Asia Pacific region are increasing population, rising local breweries, increase in awareness regarding craft beers, and also rapid growth in high-tech malt technologies.
+The factors that fuel the growth of the market in the Asia Pacific region are increasing population, rising local breweries, increase in awareness regarding craft beers, and also rapid growth in high-tech malt technologies.

 Some of the prominent players that fuel the growth of the global market include GrainCorp Ltd., Viking Malt, IREKS GmbH, Bar Malt India Pvt.
 Ltd., Simpsons, Soufflet Group, Axereal Group, Cargill, Inc., and Malteurop Groupe.